joshbegley/nyt-latest/README.md

 **‘They Are Gone, Vanished’: Missing Persons Haunt Ukrainian Village**\
 `In a Russian-occupied village, five men went off to feed cattle.
-Their family and neighbors are wondering what happened to them.`\
+Their relatives and neighbors are wondering what happened to them.`\
 https://nytimes.com/2022/04/17/world/europe/ukraine-russia-atrocities.html?searchResultPosition=1

 **Blue Mermaids and Pink Haired Skaters**\